This post may contain affiliate links. Please see our disclosure policy.

 A side view of a bowl of mashed potatoes garnished with fresh herbs, with a spoon inside.

-Enjoy these buttery potatoes on their own or as a comforting side dish with your favorite protein.
-And if you have any leftovers, give my mashed potato cups a try!
+If you have any leftovers, give my mashed potato cups a try!

 Creamy Mashed Potatoes Ingredients